Super Mario 3D Land: Reception

+Critical response

 Super Mario 3D Land received critical acclaim.
-It received an aggregated score of 90.09% on GameRankings and 90/100 on Metacritic.
+It received an aggregated score of 90.09% on GameRankings and 90/100 on Metacritic, making it the fifth-highest-rated 3DS title on the latter site.
 The game sold over 343,000 copies in its first week in Japan, helping to move over 145,000 Nintendo 3DS units.
 Famitsu awarded Super Mario 3D Land a score of 38/40, praising level design, accessibility for beginners and the use of 3D.
 IGN gave the game a score of 9.5 and an Editor's Choice award, calling it "brilliant and addictive" and stating that "3D gaming has never been fully realized before this".
 GamesRadar gave the game a score of 9/10, praising its wealth of content, although criticising the inclusion of a run button and some easy difficulty.
 Game Informer gave 3D Land a 9.5/10, saying "it lives up to the level of quality set by previous entries and is easily the best reason to own a 3DS".
 They also complimented the use of both a run button and the 3D effects while criticising the "lack of variety in boss battles".